nipsysdev/localitysrv/README.md

 3. Decompress the database to SQLite format
 4. Check for existing pmtiles files
 5. Prompt you to extract missing pmtiles files if needed

+> You can also use a local planet pmtiles file instead of downloading from remote by setting
+> the `PLANET_PMTILES_PATH` environment variable to the path of your local planet.pmtiles file.

 > Be aware that, by default, all localities from every country available will be
 > queued for extraction.\